Therapists at Restored Wellbeing are independent contractors who run their own therapy business at this location.

 Dianna Giles - Social Worker, Couples Counsellor, & Grief Counsellor

-Dianna Giles - Perinatal Therapist, Couples Counsellor & Clinical Social Worker
+Dianna Giles - Couples Counsellor & Clinical Social Worker

-Available Mondays & Saturdays for both telehealth & in clinic.
+Available Saturdays for both telehealth & in clinic.

 Di has extensive experience in perinatal mental health, including 10 years experience working in a Neonatal Intensive Care Unit, several years in an infant mental health service and ongoing work for an organisation providing bereavement support for families who’ve experienced a miscarriage, stillbirth, baby or child death.
 Di’s work has given her great understanding and compassion for all facets of pregnancy and of loss, and she is extensively experienced in providing bereavement support after having completed additional training and working with bereaved families throughout her whole career.
 Di also provides supervision for clinicians working with grief & loss therapy.